sanyassyed/sf_eviction/README.md

         sf_eviction_dbt:
             # Applies to all files under models/staging/
             staging:
-                materialized: view
+                materialized: table
             # Applies to all files under models/core/
-            core:
+            #core:
-                materialized: table
+                #materialized: table
     ```
-* In the `dbt/models` folder create the following folders
+* In the `dbt/models` folder create the following
     - `staging` folder - where we will be creating models to build views from the raw data perform typecasting, renaming of fields etc on it
+        - `schema.yml` file in the staging folder where we will mention the source project, dataset and table(s) name
+        - `stg_eviction.sql` file in the staging folder where we will define the data to be imported to create the stg_eviction table in the target(dev/prod) dataset
-    - `core` folder - where we will be creating models that we will be exposing at the end to the Visualization/BI tool etc. They usually help in creating fact or dimention tables.
+    - ~~`core` folder - where we will be creating models that we will be exposing at the end to the Visualization/BI tool etc. They usually help in creating fact or dimention tables.~~

+* Install PACKAGES
+    - Create a new file in the dbt project folder called  `packages.yml`
+    - To download the packages written in this file to the packages folder; use the command `dbt deps`
+    - After running this command check the packages folder to see if the package has been downloaded
+* Run the dbt project using the command
+    ```bash
+    # testing
+    dbt deps
+    dbt run
+    # to load the entire dataset
+    # dbt run --var 'is_test_run: false'
+    ```
+    - This will create and populate the stg_evaluation table in the DW in the target(dev = staging dataset/prod = production dataset) dataset

+* ITERATION 2
+    - Going to transform the eviction data now
+    - I was unable to partition the table when loading from external table in BQ (via the ingest.py code) as the file_date column resulted in too many partitions.
+    - Going to add a location column
+    - Add a unique id column called case_id which would be a concatenation of the eviction_id and updated date
+    - Used a util for generating the surrogate key by hashing the case_id
+    - Added documentation
+    - Now build the project as follows:
+        ```bash
+        # testing
+        dbt deps
+        dbt build
+        # to load the entire dataset
+        # dbt build --var 'is_test_run: false'
+        ```
+* COMMIT-SYNC & MERGING
+    - Use this button for version control.
+    - This will commit and push the code to the `develop_dbt` branch
+    - For it to be merged with the `MAIN/MASTER` branch you will have to use the `Create a Pull request on Git`
 ### EXTRA INFO

 * `profiles.yml` [Ref video:](https://youtu.be/1HmL63e-vRs?list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&t=230)